Autumn is a good time to clean, tidy and reorganise your greenhouse

-“It may not be a glamorous task but it is essential to keep glasshouses clean and healthy.
+“It may not be a glamorous task but it is essential to keep greenhouses clean and healthy.
 Planning ahead and being prepared is key, especially as the British weather being what it is, you can never be too sure when the first frost will come,” says Linda.

-“Avoid storing garden tools, pots, old plant labels and seed boxes in the glasshouse as they can harbour pests and diseases.
+“Avoid storing garden tools, pots, old plant labels and seed boxes in the greenhouse as they can harbour pests and diseases.
 Make sure the glass is regularly cleaned, both inside and out, to maximise the short daylight and sunshine hours we have during autumn and winter.”

 She recommends using a proprietary glass cleaner if the panes are particularly dirty, otherwise just plain water.
 But she warns that it is essential to make sure water does not drop onto the leaves of the plants.
 She advises against using a pressure washer unless it is a warm day when plants can be taken outside.